- Fastly Status

 Fastly uses The International System of Units (SI Units) to measure bandwidth.
 In our calculations, 1 gigabyte (GB) = 109 (1,000,000,000) bytes, 1 terabyte (TB) = 1012 bytes (or 1,000 GB), and 1 petabyte (PB) = 1015 bytes (or 1,000 TB).
 Your invoice shows your usage and that matches the usage shown on the Stats page.

-NOTE: If you're using Anycast IP addresses, these IPs use our global network and will route a request to the nearest POP located in an area that may charge a higher rate.
-These areas currently include Asia-Pacific, Australia, New Zealand, and Latin America.
-We announce new areas regularly via our network status page.
+NOTE: If you're using Anycast IP addresses, these IPs use our global network and will route a request to the nearest POP located in a billing region that may charge a higher rate.
+Our billing regions can be found on the Fastly Pricing page.
+We announce new billing regions regularly via our network status page.

 Two specific settings related to responses may affect the total charges on your bill.
 Enabling gzipping can reduce the size of responses which reduces the bandwidth you use and thus can reduce your total bill.
 Enabling shielding may initially result in greater bandwidth use because requests may need to travel between POPs.
 The reduced load on your origin servers, however, frequently offsets this increased cost and the potential increase in your bill's total.